 I sincerely hope that you will be able to assist us in our review of Dr. Tenure-Track's tenure and/or promotion candidacy.
-In order to expedite our deliberations, we look forward to receiving your evaluation by .
+In order to expedite our deliberations, we look forward to receiving your evaluation by [DATE].
 If for any reason you will be unable to provide an evaluation or cannot evaluate Dr. Tenure-Track within this time frame, please contact me as soon as possible.

+cannot evaluate Dr. Tenure-Track within this time frame, please contact me as soon as possible.
 Thank you very much for your generous assistance in assessing Dr. Tenure-Track's work.

-Professor and Chair of the Tenure and Promotion Committee

-(Enclosures)

-INCLUDE THE FOLLOWING IF THE TENURE CLOCK HAS BEEN EXTENDED:

-Dr. Tenure-Track's tenure clock was stopped for year(s) under Northeastern's Tenure Clock Extension Policy.
+Sincerely, Professor and Chair of the Tenure and Promotion Committee (Enclosures) INCLUDE THE FOLLOWING IF THE TENURE CLOCK HAS BEEN EXTENDED: Dr. Tenure-Track's tenure clock was stopped for year(s) under Northeastern's Tenure Clock Extension Policy.
 Your review should be based on a full-term 6-year tenure track without consideration of extra time.
 We request that your review be performed without prejudice to the fact that Dr. Tenure-Track had a longer probationary record.